holepunchto/pear-docs/howto/work-with-many-hypercores-using-corestore.md

 await core.update()

 if (core.length === 0) {
-  console.log('Could not connect to the writer peer') process.exit(1)
+  throw new Error('Could not connect to the writer peer') }
-}

 // getting cores using the keys stored in the first block of main core